Topologically protected Grover's oracle for the partition problem: Nonadiabatic transitions for spin-1 in time-dependent field

 Similarly, $\langle 0 |U'| 1\rangle=-\sqrt{2} ab^*$, whereas $\langle 1| U'|-\rangle=0$, e.t.c..
 Summarizing, if we know the evolution operator (\ref{u2-mlz}) for spin-1/2 in a time-dependent magnetic field, then we can also write the evolution matrix for the Hamiltonian that describes spin-1 in the same field:

 The central element, $U_{00}=|a^2|-|b^2|=2|a|^2-1$, of this matrix is the amplitude to stay on the zero-projection state after the evolution.
 Note that this element is purely real.
 For spin-1/2, the adiabatic evolution that flips the spin to the opposite direction corresponds to $|a|=0$ and $|b|=1$, which leads to $U_{00}=-1$, in agreement with Robbins-Berry phase $\pi$ in Appendix~\ref{aBR}.
-Our result is more general: even in case of small nonadiabatic transitions, the element $U_{00}$ remains real and thus this $\pi$-phase is protected by the symmetry.
+Our result is more general: even in the case of small but finite nonadiabatic transitions, the element $U_{00}$ remains real and thus this $\pi$-phase is protected.

 For a quasi-adiabatic sweep of one magnetic field component from large negative to large positive values throughout an avoided crossing point, the probability of the nonadiabatic transition for spin-1/2 is generally given by the Dykhne formula \cite{fdykhne}: